joshdenz/CSNoSpoil/README.md

 ## Effects

-This extension replaces the individual team scores with dashes ('-').

-Additionally, the results under each map in the match page are removed.
+This extension sets display = none for all of the score related elements on the results and match pages.

 ## Uninstallation